DDSurok/SLiDS.Storage/README.md

 ## Interfaces

-* Main
+#### Main
-** IRepository (IAsyncRepository) - Generic interface for the repository with the most common methods ** IDbRepository (IAsyncDbRepository) - Generic interface for the repository for placing data in a database, inherited from IRepository (IAsyncRepository)
+* IRepository (IAsyncRepository) - Generic interface for the repository with the most common methods
+* IDbRepository (IAsyncDbRepository) - Generic interface for the repository for placing data in a database, inherited from IRepository (IAsyncRepository)
-** ICachadRepository - Generic interface for the repository for caching in-memory data from a database, inherited from IRepository
+* ICachadRepository - Generic interface for the repository for caching in-memory data from a database, inherited from IRepository
-* Common
+#### Common
-** IObject - Generic interface for an object stored in the repository ** IDbObject - Generic interface for an object stored in the database repository, inherited IObject ** ICriteria - Main interface for describing conditions for selecting objects in the database
+* IObject - Generic interface for an object stored in the repository
+* IDbObject - Generic interface for an object stored in the database repository, inherited IObject
+* ICriteria - Main interface for describing conditions for selecting objects in the database

 ## Enums

 * ColumnType - Enums of the available data types for defining the mapping of object properties to database columns

+## Implementations

-## IRepository/IAsyncRepository (and inherited interfaces) implementation
+#### IRepository/IAsyncRepository (and inherited interfaces) implementations

 * MemoryContext - ...
 TODO
 * DbContext - ...
 TODO
 * CachedDbContext - ...
 TODO

-## IObject & IDbObject implementation
+#### IObject & IDbObject implementations

 The description of the implementations for the interfaces you want to place classes stored in the entity data model

-## ICriteria implimentation
+#### ICriteria implimentations

 * EmptyCriteria - Implimentation is empty criteria.
 The SQL WHERE-expression inserted expression "1 = 1".
 Simple access is performed as follows: var criteria = ICriteria.Empty
 * OrCriteria - ...
 TODO